The Sainsbury Laboratory is a world-leading research institute working on the science of plant-microbe interactions.

 The Sainsbury Laboratory is a registered charity, number 1065510, and a company limited by guarantee, registered number 3346853 in England and Wales.

-Registered office: JIC, Norwich Research Park, Norwich NR4 7UH, UK.
+Registered office: The John Innes Centre, Norwich Research Park, Norwich NR4 7UH, UK.

 Contact us at: firstname.lastname@example.org